carmonalab/SignatuR/README.md

 ## Install
-Get the database and the documentation using:
+Get the database and its accessor functions:
 ```
 remotes::install_github("carmonalab/SignatuR")
-library(data.tree)
 library(SignatuR)
 ```

 ## Data format

-The DB is structured as a `data.tree` object, with signatures organized by species and category.
+The DB is structured as a [data.tree](https://cran.r-project.org/web/packages/data.tree/vignettes/data.tree.html) object, with signatures organized by species and category.
 Gene lists are stored in the "Signature" attribute, comments and references for the signature are stored in the "Reference" attribute.

-See the examples below to browse and access this data type.
+Several functions for easy interaction with the data structure have been implemented.
+See some examples below:

 * See database structure